DylanCostello58/MIND_New_Recommendation_System/README.md

 This is the loss curve for run 2.
 We can see a decline in the loss as the epochs continue, which is expected and desired.
 It's minimum loss is 1.2528.

+Note: This is for the professor of my class so if you somehow found this just call me a bad time manager and move on.
+This assignment was due at midnight and it's currently 8:32PM and the computer lab is closed.
+I only had time to get through 2 of the 3 hyperparameter tests and my evaluation code only evaluated the latest run, thus the n/a's that populate my results graph.
+With my side tangent about not alloting my time well, let's get back to it.

+Overall these results show a decent model.
+For a model built on a smaller version of the original dataset and only trained for 5 epochs, these numbers are actually pretty good.
+I believe, if there were more epochs and we used the full dataset, that this model would be relatively strong.
+Likely not as strong as industrial strength models, but for a cheap, undergraduate level model, this seems very good.